dmerejkowsky/secparismeetup.github.io/index.md

 [![Dashlane](./img/dashlane.png)](https://www.dashlane.com/)

-[Dashlane](https://www.dashlane.com/) is providing access to their meeting room (capacity 50 people) and some pizzas and drinks: thanks to them!
+[Dashlane](https://www.dashlane.com/) is offering access to their meeting room and some pizzas and drinks: thanks to them!